 Being a crack detective

 Mike Meursing, manager at Versatile Deck Coatings in Long Beach, Calif., says, “Once you locate the cracks and failures, it is important to determine the cause, otherwise your repair will be just a short term fix.”
-If there is still stress present, the concrete will crack again, but there are clues to what may have caused the cracks, he adds.
+If there is still stress present, the concrete will crack again.
+There are clues to what may have caused the cracks, he adds.
 Here are some examples:

 - If you have a full-depth crack and the surfaces on either side of the crack are not level it’s probably due to an unstable base.

-- If the slab is on a slope and the cracks run perpendicular to the slope, it’s likely slippage is the cause.
+- When the slab is on a slope and the cracks run perpendicular to the slope, it’s likely slippage is the cause.

 - If you observe random cracking and see or know heavy machinery has crossed the concrete, excessive load is probably the cause.